 As is the case with basically every other language in the world, you can of course study Thai online.
 However, nothing replaces immersion, even an incredible teacher and a fast video link.
 My current Thai proficiency has at least as much to do with my daily conversation experiments when I lived in Bangkok as it does with what I learned in the classroom.

 This is especially the case when it comes to reading and writing the Thai alphabet, which I actually do better than speaking of listening!
 Reading Thai writing every day allowed me almost to absorb the script through osmosis.
-On that note, I would like to re-iterate that becoming adept with the Thai alphabet is a huge part of learning Thai in the most effective and meaningful way.
+On that note, I would like to re-iterate that becoming adept with the Thai alphabet is a huge part of learning Thai (whether you learn Thai Bangkok or online) in the most effective and meaningful way.

 The Bottom Line

 Trust me me when I say that you should take great care when selecting a Thai language school.
 Whether because of the teachers themselves or other factors, such as the quality of the learning environment and its convenience to your home, all schools in Thailand are definitely not created equal.
 On the other hand, moving to Thailand is not a prerequisite to learning Thai (in Bangkok or elsewhere).
 You can study Thai remotely now, particularly is living in Bangkok is on your horizon in the medium- to long-term.
 Curious about visas for learning Thai?
 Click here to learn more about Thailand visas, including the ED (education) visa.